-Before taking the Abortion Pill in Dana Point, CA or any other medication, get information from a trusted source so that you understand how it works and the possible side effects.
+The Abortion Pill is now available by mail in Dana Point, CA. Before taking the Abortion Pill or any other medication, get information from a trusted source so that you understand how it works and the possible side effects.
 Women have trusted the Pregnancy Resource Center Medical Clinic with pregnancy decisions since 2008.

 A: You can get an abortion pill either through an abortion provider’s clinic or by an online mail source.
 For mail order, in most cases, a telehealth appointment is required and the medication for the abortion is sent directly to you without an in-person physical examination.
 A physical examination is important because it dates the pregnancy, rules out ectopic pregnancy, and determines viability (if you are at risk for miscarriage).
 At Pregnancy Resource Center Medical Clinic you can receive a pre-abortion screening at no-cost by a medical professional.